howdyai/botkit/packages/docs/core.md

 * [Facebook Messenger](platforms/facebook.md)
 * [Twilio SMS](platforms/twilio-sms.md)

+In addition, the open source community has created a variety of plugins and extensions to Bot Framework.
+Check out the [BotBuilder Community Repo](https://github.com/BotBuilderCommunity/botbuilder-community-js) for additional adapters, storage connectors and middlewares.

 ## Botkit Basics

 In this simple example below, Botkit creates a webhook endpoint for communicating with the [Bot Framework Emulator](https://aka.ms/botemulator), and is configured with a single "hears" handler that instructs Botkit to listen for a wildcard pattern, and to respond to any incoming message.